Black voters in West Virginia are tired of being invisible

 “In the time that I’ve been here in West Virginia, this is the angriest that I felt the energy around him, and the fact that, ‘You know what, I didn’t even like voting for you,’ ” says Jennifer Wells, an activist who leads the state’s branch of Community Change Action, a national group that aims to empower low-income people of color.
 “That’s just what I’ve heard on the street.”

-Watts, who spoke at the June march, says he considers Manchin a friend but the senator’s unwillingness to break with the Republican line on voting rights has been disappointing.
+Watts, who spoke at the June march, says that he considers Manchin a friend but that the senator’s unwillingness to break with the Republican line on voting rights has been disappointing.
 “I think this idea of bipartisanship can cause one to get trapped in a paralysis of analysis and not see clearly the issue that is at stake,” he says.

 “I think that many times we didn’t vet him the way that we should have,” Fryson says.
 “As you look back now over the course of his public life, you realize that he kind of leans towards giving the African American community the glad hand, but at the same time, with a wink and a nod, be willing to facilitate things that are against us.”

 Outside of Tray's barbershop, in the shadow of the state Capitol dome near downtown Charleston, patrons looking for a fresh cut file into the building out of the hot sun.
 One of those is Michael, a Black former Republican.
 For Michael, who spoke on the condition that only his first name be used, the Obama and Trump years have been "clarifying," he says.
 He's lost White "brothers" who he thought understood him.
-He's been turned off by their obsequiousness to Trump, their handwaving of racism, white nationalism and the Jan.
+He's been turned off by their obsequiousness to Trump, their hand-waving of racism, white nationalism and the Jan.
 6 U.S. Capitol attack.

 He says he’s been trying to educate some of those friends on the need to address white supremacy and the importance of protecting voting rights.
 But it isn’t going great.
 “They don’t even know who John Lewis is!” he says, referring to the late congressman and civil rights icon.

 Michael has a biracial daughter with a White woman from a pro-Trump family with whom he’s no longer involved.
-After Trump supporters besieged the Capitol in D.C. with the goal of essentially denying the will of most Black voters in swing-state cities, he says he asked his daughter what she thought of the attack.
+After Trump supporters besieged the Capitol in D.C. with the goal of essentially denying the will of most Black voters in swing-state cities, he says he asked his daughter, who is middle school age, what she thought of the attack.

 “Fake news,” he remembers her replying.